jlab-sensing/ENTS-backend/README.md

 ### Starting Services

-A local version of Dirtviz can be started using `docker-compose.yml`.
+A local version of the ENTS platform can be started using `docker-compose.yml`.
 This will build the local images and start the required services in the background, including the database.

 ```console
 docker compose up --build -d
 ```

-At this point the portal is accessible at [http://localhost:3000/](http://localhost:3000/), but will likely show a blank page in your web browser and throw an error.
+At this point the platform is accessible at [http://localhost:3000/](http://localhost:3000/), but will likely show a blank page in your web browser and throw an error.
 This is due to the database being empty, therefore there is no data to display.

 <!-- for reference OLD -->